Planning Panels Victoria

 Planning panels are administered by Planning Panels Victoria, which is located within the Department of Environment, Land, Water and Planning.

 Sessional panel members provide expertise on planning, architecture, urban design, engineering, environment and social planning.
-They are appointed to a panel as required depending upon the nature and complexity of the proposal being considered.
+Members are appointed to a panel as required depending upon the nature and complexity of the proposal being considered.
 Membership of the list of sessional panel members is reviewed on a regular basis.

 Types of planning panels and committees